 Of course, it’s one thing to design something on paper and quite another to make it happen.
 Without tractors, bulldozers, or a building loan, Cherry Tree’s field of dreams didn’t look very promising.
 However, almost everyone in the community showed up with their garden rototillers, hoes, shovels, spades and rakes.
 Painfully, rock by rock and root by root, they carved a ball field out of a cow pasture.

-Today (1990s), if you take State Highway 59 south from Stillwell and turn right at the Cherry Tree Head Start Center, you can follow a dirt road through the words till it opens up to a broad expanse ringed by oak trees.
+Today (1990s), if you take State Highway 59 south from Stillwell and turn right at the Cherry Tree Head Start Center, you can follow a dirt road through the woods till it opens up to a broad expanse ringed by oak trees.
 If you’re lucky, Gonzales will come down from the brand new community tractor and you can sit on the bleachers facing the first ball field and listen to him describe the rest of the Cherry Tree project: three additional ball fields, a t-ball field, a walking/jogging path through the woods, a bicycle motocross designed and built by the little kids, a gymnasium, a wellness program, and a Cherry Tree Project store.

 And, the bottom line?
 Local law enforcement officials report that before the ball field project, 50 percent of all the calls they received were from or about Cherry Tree.
 Today that community generates only 5 percent of the total calls.
 Each member of the community “owns” the Cherry Tree Project and there is a lot of pride in what they have accomplished and what they intend to accomplish.
 Cherry Tree has become a community with a future … a field of dreams with very real results.